 Well, hello 2012.
 I’m writing mainly to allay any fears of an untimely demise.
 We’re still alive and kicking (and, at times, screaming, but let’s not dwell on that).

 The house move went very well indeed, despite the rather tense game of match-up-the-paperwork that the various solicitors appeared to be playing at their respective Christmas parties.
 We are feeling very much at home in the new abode, and have been delighted to welcome friends and family members.
-Should you find yourself passing through Alton, you’ve probably taken a wrong turning.
+Should you find yourself passing, you’ve probably taken a wrong turning.
 Fortunately, we have maps to aid your travels, so do pop in and avail yourself of them over a cup of tea.

-One of my new favourite pastimes in Brandon Close is enjoying Bird Lunch.
+One of my new favourite pastimes in our new abode is enjoying Bird Lunch.
 To clarify, this does not mean that I’ve adopted a solely poultry-based diet.
 Now that we have actual garden, we have a regular stream of avian visitors.
 They are particularly keen on the sunflower seeds and peanuts that we’ve put out, and seem to have a regular lunch break at about 12:45 each day.
 We’re getting to know their interesting quirks, such as Mr Robin (who prefers to divebomb the suet cake) and Mr Angry Sparrow (who doesn’t like to share the peanuts with anyone else).